-The Share capital of Gamesa Corporación Tecnológica, S.A. at December 31, 2015 and 2014 amounts to €47,476 thousands being composed of 279,268,787 ordinary shares of €0.17 of nominal value each, represented by means of annotations into account, fully subscribed and disbursed.
+The Share capital of Gamesa Corporación Tecnológica, S.A. at December 31, 2015 and 2014 amounts to $\notin$ 47,476 thousands being composed of 279,268,787 ordinary shares of $\notin$ 0.17 of nominal value each, represented by means of annotations into account, fully subscribed and disbursed.

 In September 2014 the company approved a capital increase through the issuance of 25,388,070 actions of €0.17 of nominal value each, with a share premium of €9.13 per action.
-Therefore, the total amount of the capital increase amounted to €236,109 thousands.
+Therefore, the total amount of the capital increase amounted to 236,109 thousand euros.
 The capital increase was fully subscribed and paid in.
 The premium, as required by law, was fully paid at the time of subscription.
 The costs of the capital increase, amounting €3,592 thousands, were recorded as a reduction of reserves after deducting the tax effect of €1,006 thousands.

-According to information of the company, the shareholder structure of GAMESA at December 31, 2015 and 2014 was as follows:
+Per public information in the possession of the Company, the shareholder structure of GAMESA at December 31, 2015 and 2014 was as follows: